 Some writers, in an attempt to avoid these bugbears, create problems for themselves.
-A while back, I was line editing an upper middle grade/YA fantasy adventure novel and noticed the author would occasionally use all-caps to emphasize a word in dialogue.
+A while back I was line editing an upper middle grade fantasy and noticed the author would occasionally use all caps to emphasize a word in dialogue.
 When queried, he said that a previous copyeditor had told him not to use italics for emphasis because it was a sign of weak writing.
-I explained that all-caps is usually reserved for shouting or intense excitement and encouraged him to look at comparable books in his genre; most use italics for emphasis with some regularity.
+I explained that all caps is usually reserved for shouting and encouraged him to look at comparable books in his genre; most use italics for emphasis with some regularity.
 I’m not sure I convinced him, but he definitely made me aware that there are those advising against italics for emphasis as a general rule.

 I recently came across this May 26 tweet by Carol Saller, author of The Subversive Copyeditor, blogger at Fiction+, and long-time contributing editor to The Chicago Manual of Style: